(Redirected from Jose Canseco)

 The next time he made the news, however, was when he filed for personal bankruptcy in the state of Nevada on July 31, 2012.
 Documents filed on his behalf with the U.S. Bankruptcy Court listed $21,000 in assets and $1.7 million in liabilities, including more than $500,000 owed to the Internal Revenue Service.
 Then on May 22, 2013, it was revealed that a woman had filed sexual assault charges against him in Las Vegas, NV, to which he replied in a Twitter message that the accusations were entirely made up.
 The message enraged many observers, as he revealed his accuser's name and workplace in it.
 He was scheduled to leave Las Vegas to join the Fort Worth Cats in an attempt to return to the playing field.
 On June 7th, Las Vegas police announced that they had investigated the charges and had cleared Canseco; for his part, Canseco said he would sue his alleged victim for making outright and damaging lies.
 Another appearance on the police blotter took place on October 28, 2014.
 This time, Canseco accidentally shot himself in the left hand while cleaning his gun in the kitchen of his Las Vegas home, badly damaging a finger.

-In 2017, he joined the Oakland A's broadcast team as a pre-game and post-game analyst.
+In 2017, he joined the Oakland A's broadcast team as a pre-game and post-game analyst, a timid return to major league baseball over 15 years after playing his last game.

 "I've never seen anybody quite like him.
 He leaves you in awe." - Walt Weiss